 There’s nothing better than enjoying a sunset with a cocktail in hand and your bare feet in the sand.
 I especially love beachfront bars, where the floor is made of sand and there’s no dress code.

 There are many different bars and restaurants in Cabo San Lucas that line the beach and offer you a beautiful view of the sunset.
 To get away from the crowds, choose one of the smaller restaurants for friendly staff and super fast service.

-Our dinner for two, including cocktails cost us just 500 pesos at Omega (less than $25USD).
-Watching sunset with a cocktail is definitely one of the best things to do in Cabo San Lucas.
+Our dinner for two, including cocktails, cost us just 500 pesos at Omega (less than $25USD).
+Watching the sunset with a cocktail is one of the more romantic things to do in Cabo San Lucas.

-4. Jet Skiing, Parasailing & Kayaking at Medano Beach
+4. Jet Skiing, Parasailing and kayaking at Medano Beach

 Medano Beach is the main beach in Cabo San Lucas.
 It’s within easy walking distance of the centre of town or the marina, and it also offers just about every water sport you could imagine.

 Prices for watersports differ along the beach, so it’s always a good idea to see if you’re able to haggle the prices down a little bit!
 Kayak and paddleboard rental start from between $25-$30USD for the hour, while jet ski hire is around $100 per hour, and electric surfing is about $180 per hour.

 ☞ SEE ALSO: Things To Do in Playa del Carmen – A List of The Top 21

 5. Eat Your Weight in Tacos & Guacamole

 Eating tacos is definitely on this list of best things to do in Cabo San Lucas…but it’s also one of the top things to do in Mexico as a whole!